Thomas Flindell: Background

-Flindell was born in 1767 at Helford, in the parish of Manaccan, Cornwall, and was, to use his own words, 'bred an illiterate half-seaman.'
-He was apprenticed to a printer, and in 1790, when twenty-three years old, was sent to Yorkshire to conduct the 'Doncaster Gazette,' the circulation of which he largely increased through his happy audacity in anticipating the decision of the jury in the trials of Hardy and Horne Tooke by publishing the verdict of 'not guilty.'
-About 1798 he returned to Helston in his native county, where he opened business as a printer, starting the 'Stannary Press,' and publishing several works by the Rev. Richard Polwhele and Dr. Hawker, as well as an edition of Pope's Essay on Man.
+Flindell was born in 1767 at Helford, in the parish of Manaccan, Cornwall, and was, to use his own words, "bred an illiterate half-seaman".
+He was apprenticed to a printer, and in 1790, when twenty-three years old, was sent to Yorkshire to conduct the Doncaster Gazette, the circulation of which he largely increased through his happy audacity in anticipating the decision of the jury in the trials of Thomas Hardy and Horne Tooke by publishing the verdict of 'not guilty.'
+About 1798 he returned to Helston in his native county, where he opened business as a printer, starting the 'Stannary Press,' and publishing several works by the Rev. Richard Polwhele and Dr. Robert Hawker, as well as an edition of Alexander Pope's Essay on Man.

 In 1800 he removed to Falmouth, and in that year was published the first volume of his impression of the Bible, which he issued in numbers.
 The introduction and notes to three of the books of the Old Testament were contributed by the Rev. John Whitaker, and Polwhele wrote the notes on the other books; but the work was left incomplete, and copies are now very scarce.
-The first number of the 'Cornwall Gazette and Falmouth Packet,' a weekly paper, was started at Falmouth under his editorship on 7 March 1801, and it lasted until 16 October 1802, when it ceased through the bankruptcy of his partners.
+The first number of the Cornwall Gazette and Falmouth Packet, a weekly paper, was started at Falmouth under his editorship on 7 March 1801, and it lasted until 16 October 1802, when it ceased through the bankruptcy of his partners.